Plainsboro Township, New Jersey: Economy

 Forrestal Village is an upscale mixed use lifestyle center located on U.S. Route 1.
 The center opened in 1986 and has a gross leasable area of 720000 sqft, 52 acre of retail and office space.
-It was designed by Sasaki Associates of Watertown, Massachusetts with the architectural firm Bower Lewis Thrower/Architects to "create a retail mix that will not just bring people in every few weeks like the regional malls do".
+It was designed by Sasaki Associates of Watertown, Massachusetts, with the architectural firm Bower Lewis Thrower/Architects to "create a retail mix that will not just bring people in every few weeks like the regional malls do".

 As of 2022 its tenants are primarily smaller boutique retailers, offices, restaurants, and a hotel.
 The center has also been approved for residential units.
 MarketFair in Princeton and Quaker Bridge Mall in Lawrence Township are also a short distance away.

 Government

 Local government

 Plainsboro Township is governed by a Township Committee form of New Jersey municipal government.
 The township is one of 141 municipalities (of the 564) statewide governed under this form.
 The governing body is comprised of a five-member Township Committee whose members are chosen at-large on a partisan basis for three-year terms of office on a staggered basis, with either one or two seats up for vote each year as part of the November general election.
 Every January 1, the Township Committee re-organizes and selects a mayor and deputy mayor from among its membership.
 Township Committee meetings are open to the public and held on the second and fourth Wednesday of each month.
 A Township Administrator appointed by the Township Committee oversees Plainsboro's professional employees.
 Major departments are Administration, Township Clerk, Finance, Recreation/Cultural Affairs, Municipal Court, Public Safety, Public Works, Planning/Zoning, and Building Inspections, each overseen by a department head.

-As of 2024, members of the Plainsboro Township Committee are Mayor Peter A. Cantu (D, term on committee ends December 31, 2023; terms as mayor ends 2022), Deputy Mayor Neil J. Lewis (D, term on committee ends 2024; term as deputy mayor ends 2022), David Bander (D, 2022), Nuran Nabi (D, 2024) and Edward Yates (D, 2022).
+As of 2024, members of the Plainsboro Township Committee are Mayor Peter A. Cantu (D, term on committee ends December 31, 2026; terms as mayor ends 2024), Deputy Mayor Edward Yates (D, term on committee ends 2025; term as deputy mayor ends 2024), David Bander (D, 2025), Neil J. Lewis (D, 2024) and Nuran Nabi (D, 2024).